samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 ## Conclusion

-In this article, you learned how to use great tools like Node.js, Mongoose, Restify, Joi, and Mongo to build well-organised RESTful APIs.
+In this article, you learned how to use great tools like Node.js, Mongoose, Restify, Joi, and Mongo to build well-organized RESTful APIs.
 You also learned that without too much effort you can integrate a simple module to handle the injection of dependencies on modules.
 Although lengthy, the content of this article is not hard to grasp and paves the way for more complex applications.

 In a next opportunity, you will see how to integrate the project created here in a CI/CD (Continuous Integration and Continuous Delivery) workflow to automate the release process.
 Stay tuned!